viant/endly/doc/inline/README.md

 Option  -t='*' run all tasks.

 By default each executable node is also converted to a task with only one action, so that endly -t=taskname allows you to select one or more nodes to run at a time.
-In some case for instance in parallel actions execution which is implemented within a task,  you want to group action under one task node.
+In some case for instance in parallel actions execution which is implemented within a task,  you want to group actions under a shared task node.
 In order to group actions under parent task set multiAction: true

 ```yaml